Eastern Bankshares (EBC)

 AI Analysis | Feedback

-David Rosato is the Chief Financial Officer and Treasurer of Eastern Bankshares, Inc. and Chief Financial Officer of Eastern Bank, appointed in July 2024.
-He brings over 35 years of experience within community and regional banks.
+David Rosato was appointed Chief Financial Officer effective August 1, 2024.
+He brings over 35 years of experience in community and regional banking.
 Most recently, he served as CFO of Berkshire Hills Bancorp and Berkshire Bank.
-Mr. Rosato also spent over 15 years at People's United Financial, Inc., including nine years as Senior Executive Vice President and CFO.
-During his tenure at People's United, total assets grew significantly, and he has extensive M&A experience, including the multi-billion dollar sale of People's United to M&T Bank.
-Earlier in his career, he was Senior Vice President & Treasurer at Webster Financial Corporation and Senior Vice President, Asset/Liability Manager at M&T Bank Corporation.
+He also spent over 15 years at People's United Financial, Inc., including nine years as Senior Executive Vice President and CFO, where he gained extensive M&A experience, including the multi-billion dollar sale of People's United to M&T Bank.
+Earlier in his career, he was Senior Vice President & Treasurer at Webster Financial Corp. and Senior Vice President, Asset/Liability Manager at M&T Bank Corp.

 AI Analysis | Feedback